myselfcodr/soni-blissful-events-backend/README.md

 This server handles all the core logic that makes the platform work:
 - 🔐 Auth & Role Verification
-- 🏸 Court & Booking Management
+- 🏸 Events Booking Management
-- 💳 Payments via Stripe (with coupons)
 - 📢 Announcements, Branches, and Profile APIs

 While the server focuses on secure data and API handling, all user interactions and UI are managed from the client side.